jesi-rgb/old.jesirgb.com/posts-portfolio/collatz-conjecture.md

 ## The result
-Here are some frames I made for the video, using [Manim](https://github.com/3b1b/manim)
+Here are some frames of the result, all using [ManimGL](https://github.com/3b1b/manim)

 ![Frame of the animation](/portfolio-images/collatz-conjecture/curtain.png)